 Monster characters Troggg, Marina, Scrambles, Bangles, Frizzby, Flossy and their cast of puppet friends capture the imaginations of children and bring out every adult’s inner child.

 In 2021 Larrikin Puppets won ‘Best Live Kids Show’ at their national industry What’s On 4 Kids Awards.
 They also built Lovelace, the first puppet made out of ewaste, supported by an RADF Continue Creating 2021 Grant.
 With 11 original songs for children, their music is played on Kinderling and ABC Kids radio and streamed globally.

-In 2022 they are set to launch a bold in-theatre touring puppetry production ‘Hijabi Girl: A Musical Puppet Show’ for early primary audiences.
-With themes around diversity, identity, anti-bullying and creative problem solving, it is a celebration of multicultural Australia, and a statement about acceptance and coping successfully with being different.
-Performed by just two puppeteers, it will feature 22 different puppets, 7 original songs and a pre-recorded voice cast of 9 children aged 13.
+In 2022 they launched a bold in-theatre puppetry production ‘Hijabi Girl: A Musical Puppet Show’ for early primary audiences.
+With themes around diversity, identity, anti-bullying and creative problem solving, the show was a celebration of multicultural Australia, and a statement about acceptance and coping successfully with being different.
+Performed by three puppeteers, it featured 22 different puppets, 7 original songs and a pre-recorded voice cast of 9 children aged 13 and under.

 Larrikin Puppets is passionate about bringing wide-eyed wonder to children and families everywhere and work each day to make the world a more whimsical, kind and joyful place.

 Larrikin Puppets are children’s entertainers who service the greater Brisbane area, performing colourful and fun puppetry at your events: